chelate/Tomoko.jl/README.md

 This design was chosen to keep the statistic-gathering machinery as global variables to avoid having to pass yet another struct to the simulation functions and to make sure that the name and function are intrinsincally linked.

 # Extending and contributing
+In the end it's impossible to design a user interface that can do everything from the REPl.
 To run the experiment you need to run to answer your scientific questions, you will probably have to look at the source and see what's there, dev and modify the package to suit your needs.

-Understanding what methods available out of the box, you can get a feel for how the machinery works and how to extend it.
+By understanding what methods are available out of the box, you can get a feel for how the machinery works and how to extend it.
 Help Tomoko.jl evolve with PR's and feature requests!